 For the evaluation of its Market Risks, LFL makes use of the SII Standard Formula, as ruled by the Solvency II Directive, complemented by additional measurement techniques deemed appropriate and proportionate.
-Under the SII Standard Formula the Spread Risk is aggregated in the Market Risk module, see section C 3.1..
+Under the SII Standard Formula the Spread Risk is aggregated in the Market Risk module, see section C 3.1.

 Market Risk concentration is explicitly modelled by the Standard Formula.
-Based on the results of the model and on the composition of the balance sheet LFL has no Concentration Risk.
+Based on the results of the model and on the composition of the balance sheet LFL has a small Concentration Risk.

-Based on this methodology, the breakdown of the SCR originating from Market Risks indicates that Equity Risk and Currency Risk are the most relevant Market Risks for LFL.
-For quantitative information about the breakdown of the SCR by risk module, please refer to the table Total SCR split by Risk in the section E.2.1.
+Based on this methodology, the breakdown of the SCR originating from Market Risks indicates that Currency Risk and Equity Risk are the most relevant Market Risks for LFL.

+For quantitative information about the breakdown of the SCR by risk module, please refer to the table Total SCR split by Risk in the section F 2.2

 The methodology used to evaluate the Market Risks is unchanged, with respect to the previous reporting period.